 HexChat (formerly XChat) is compatible with proxying via Tor and so provides the best security when connecting to your IRC server.
 It will allow you to connect to your IRC server's onion address.

 First install HexChat and set up its configuration file.
-This can be done on your local machine with:

 Now look up the onion address for your IRC server

 Select Administrator options, then About this system and make a note of the onion address for IRC.
 Also select the IRC Menu and take a note of the login password.

 Within the network list click, Add and enter your domain name then click Edit.